sabine/svelte-crop-window/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+## Acknowledgements

+Big thanks goes to the Android library https://github.com/Yalantis/uCrop for being a great inspiration and to the developers for sharing their thought process in their [legendary blog post](https://yalantis.com/blog/how-we-created-ucrop-our-own-image-cropping-library-for-android/).